Trees in graphs of large linear cliquewidth: Preliminaries

-The sets in a tree are called its \emph{nodes}.
-Here is a picture: \numpic{50}{pic:tree} The trees in Definition~\ref{def:tree} do not have a sibling order, i.e.~we do not distinguish a first or a second child, and so on.
+The trees in Definition~\ref{def:tree} do not have a sibling order, i.e.~we do not distinguish a first or a second child, and so on.
 We use the usual tree terminology, such as \emph{leaves}, \emph{child}, \emph{parent}, \emph{descendant}, \emph{ancestor}.
-Ancestors and descendants are proper, i.e.~an ancestor is a proper superset, and a descendant is a proper subset.
+Unless stated otherwise, ancestors and descendants are proper, i.e.~an ancestor is a proper superset, and a descendant is a proper subset.
 A \emph{chain} is defined to be a family of nodes that are totally ordered by inclusion.
 If the tree $T$ is not clear from the context, then we talk about $T$-children, $T$-chains, etc.

 As defined above, trees are not graphs, but families of sets.
-To avoid confusion, we will use the name \emph{acyclic graph} for the graph version of trees.
-Of course, to each tree (in the sense used by this paper, i.e.~a hierarchical family of subsets), we can associate an acyclic graph, which we call its \emph{child graph}, where the edge relation represents the child relation.
-For example the tree in Picture~\eqref{pic:tree} has this child graph: \mypic{51} In our main theorem, the transductions in the second item output acyclic graphs, which are the same as child graphs of trees.
+Of course, to each tree (in the sense used by this paper, i.e.~a hierarchical family of subsets), we can associate an acyclic graph, which we call its \emph{child graph}, where the vertices are the nodes of the tree and the edge relation connects a node to its children.
+For example the tree drawn above has this child graph: \mypic{51} To disambiguate, we will speak of child trees to refer to trees in the usual sense (i.e.~connected acyclic graphs), and rooted child trees when a root is identified.

 We will frequently be extracting smaller trees from larger trees, using the following notion. \begin{definition} [Tree minor] A \emph{tree minor} of a tree $T$ is any tree that is obtained by choosing some new root $X \in T$, restricting the underlying set to $X$, and keeping only some nodes from the original tree (necessarily contained in $X$). \end{definition}